GadgetRenu

 October through December is the recovery dip.
 Prices drop sharply through October as the market absorbs the new model, then partially stabilize in November and December as holiday gift-giving creates some renewed demand for affordable used phones.

 The single best piece of advice: set a calendar reminder for mid-August each year.
 That is your annual signal to sell any old Apple devices you are not using.
-GadgetRenu processes thousands of devices each month from our New Jersey facility, and our data consistently shows that August sellers earn 10-15% more than October sellers for the same device in the same condition.
+GadgetRenu processes iPhones from our New Jersey facility year-round, and our experience consistently shows that August sellers earn meaningfully more than October sellers for the same device in the same condition.

 One fear we hear often is that the process will take too long and the price will drop while you are waiting.
 That is a valid concern with some buyback services, but GadgetRenu's 14-day price lock means your quoted value is guaranteed from the moment you accept it.
 Ship with our free insured USPS label, and your payout is protected regardless of what Apple announces while your phone is in the mail.